aidan46/merkle-rs/README.md

 }
 ```
 The `Proof` is a list to get from the given data to the root hash.
 The first element of the tuple is which side the hash should be on when concatenating.
 The second element is a reference to the hashed value of the current node.

+## Future improvements
+- Make the input data generic.
+- Support input lengths that are not a perfect power of 2.
+- Support for different hashing algorithms.